Medically Reviewed by Dr. Majid Tanveer, DVM

 Fish is commonly utilized as a protein component in commercial dog diets.
 Because dogs readily digest it.
 It’s also a terrific complement to home-cooked meals or given as a treat regularly.

 Is Salmon in Any Way Dangerous For Dogs?

 Yes, it might be if not properly prepared and cooked.
 Salmon is a common component in high-quality dog food, both solid and liquid.

-Answer: Fish isn’t harmful to canines, and surprisingly a modest quantity won’t make them debilitated.
+Fish isn’t harmful to canines; surprisingly, a modest quantity won’t debilitate them.

-Answer: Apples are extremely fine for canines to eat.
-Apples are plentiful in nutrients An and C, just as fiber, and are valuable to your canine’s wellbeing.
+Apples are excellent for canines to eat.
+Apples are plentiful in nutrients like fiber, antioxidants, and vitamin C and are valuable to your canine’s well-being.